 There may also be additional flag Administration requirements covering environmental performance aspects or general EGCS arrangements.
-Where appropriately authorized, a classification society may undertake approvals on behalf of an Administration in its capacity as an RO.
+Where appropriately authorized, a classification society may undertake approvals on behalf of an Administration in its capacity as an R.O.
+ABS can provide the review and approval for a majority of the flag Administrations.
 Figures 5 and 6 show the building blocks to the classification and statutory approval processes.

-The verification that an EGCS meets the MARPOL performance approval criteria defined in the Guidelines requires a number of steps, as depicted in Figure 7.
-Application for approval is typically made by the equipment supplier, in association with the shipowner, since a number of the elements can be assessed during design and manufacturing, but full verification is vessel-specific and requires in-situ testing after installation.
+The verification that an EGCS meets the MARPOL performance approval criteria defined in the 2015 IMO Guidelines requires a number of steps, as depicted in Figure 7.